irfanzim/Excel-Sales-and-Finance-Analytics/README.md

 ### Key Insights & Impact

-* [cite_start]**Declining Profitability Margin:** The reports uncovered a crucial trend: while Net Sales soared, the **Gross Margin % declined steadily** from 41.4% in 2019 to **36.4% in 2021**[cite: 42].
+* **Declining Profitability Margin:** The reports uncovered a crucial trend: while Net Sales soared, the **Gross Margin % declined steadily** from 41.4% in 2019 to **36.4% in 2021**.
 This indicates that the cost of goods sold (COGS) grew faster than sales, impacting overall profitability.
-* [cite_start]**Market Profitability Variance:** The FY2021 market-level P&L highlighted a wide disparity in profitability, with **New Zealand achieving a 48.2% GM%** while **Germany recorded only 26.2%**[cite: 33].
+* **Market Profitability Variance:** The FY2021 market-level P&L highlighted a wide disparity in profitability, with **New Zealand achieving a 48.2% GM%** while **Germany recorded only 26.2%**.
 This allows the business to investigate pricing, product mix, or supply chain costs in underperforming regions.
-* [cite_start]**Seasonal Sales Trends:** The monthly P&L statements reveal strong sales seasonality, with sales in Q1 (Sep-Nov) consistently being the strongest period, especially in 2021, where November sales reached **$74.3M**[cite: 93].
+* **Seasonal Sales Trends:** The monthly P&L statements reveal strong sales seasonality, with sales in Q1 (Sep-Nov) consistently being the strongest period, especially in 2021, where November sales reached **$74.3M**.

 ---

 ## 💡 Core Competencies & Technical Workflow

 ### Technical Skills

-- **ETL:** Utilized **Power Query** to extract, clean, and transform data from various sources, including the creation of a custom date table to handle fiscal periods.
+* **ETL:** Utilized **Power Query** to extract, clean, and transform data from various sources, including the creation of a custom date table to handle fiscal periods.
-- **Data Modeling:** Built a robust and scalable data model in **Power Pivot**, establishing relationships between sales, customer, market, and financial data tables.
+* **Data Modeling:** Built a robust and scalable data model in **Power Pivot**, establishing relationships between sales, customer, market, and financial data tables.
-- **DAX:** Authored over 15 **DAX measures** from scratch to calculate essential KPIs, including `Net Sales`, `COGS`, `Gross Margin %`, `YoY Growth %`, and `Variance vs. Target`.
+* **DAX:** Authored over 15 **DAX measures** from scratch to calculate essential KPIs, including `Net Sales`, `COGS`, `Gross Margin %`, `YoY Growth %`, and `Variance vs. Target`.
-- [cite_start]**Reporting & Visualization:** Designed user-centric, interactive reports in Excel that allow for easy filtering by region, customer, and division[cite: 2, 14, 24, 37, 48, 63, 80].
+* **Reporting & Visualization:** Designed user-centric, interactive reports in Excel that allow for easy filtering by region, customer, and division.

 ### Soft Skills

-- **Business Acumen:** Demonstrated a strong understanding of sales and finance domains by focusing on critical metrics and delivering actionable insights.
+* **Business Acumen:** Demonstrated a strong understanding of sales and finance domains by focusing on critical metrics and delivering actionable insights.
-- **Data Storytelling:** Translated complex data into a clear narrative about business performance, highlighting both successes (revenue growth) and challenges (declining margins, missed targets).
+* **Data Storytelling:** Translated complex data into a clear narrative about business performance, highlighting both successes (revenue growth) and challenges (declining margins, missed targets).
-- **Problem Solving:** Methodically developed a full-scale analytics solution to address key business questions from the ground up.
+* **Problem Solving:** Methodically developed a full-scale analytics solution to address key business questions from the ground up.

+---

+### Acknowledgments

+This project was completed based on a guided project from **Codebasics**.
+While the core dataset and problem statement were provided, all DAX measures, report designs, and key insights were developed independently.